 The eye model has been implemented using Simulink accordingly with the geometric guidelines described in the previous sections and correspond to the model used for the design of the robot eye prototype, [22].
-In particular the eye ball is a sphere with a mass of 50 [g], and diameter of 38.1[mm].
-The IPs form an angle of 55 [deg], corresponding to the configuration of EOMs in the human eye.
-On the basis of the conditions stated using formula (6), this configuration ensures an oculomotor range larger than 45 [deg] in all directions.
+In particular the eye ball is a sphere with a mass of $50 \ [g]$ , and diameter of $38.1 \ [mm]$ .
+The IPs form an angle of $55 \ [deg]$ , corresponding to the configuration of EOMs in the human eye.
+On the base of conditions stated using formula (6) this ensure a oculomotor range larger than $45 \ [deg]$ in all the directions.
 Principal directions are established accordingly.
 Viscoelastic actuation forces (linear spring-damper mechanism) have been used to model the action of the EOMs.
 The rotation of the eye is then obtained by changing the length the spring.

-1) Nominal Model: the goal of this test has been to show that the model obeys Listing's Law for the geometry described in section II.
-Figure 6 shows the plane (q_T, q_H) and it is clear that all the saccades produce eye rotations compatible with Listing' Law, i.e. $q_T = 0$.

-2) Perturbed Model: the goal of this test has been to measure the sensitivity of the model with respect to perturbations of the parameters.
-As a matter of fact fixed PPs are an idealization of the actual soft pulley tissue.
+- 1) Nominal Model: the goal of this test has been to show that the model obeys to Listing's Law for the geometry described in section II.
+Figure 7 shows the plane $(q_T, q_H)$ and it is clear that all the saccades produce eye rotations compatible with Listing' Law, i.e. $q_T = 0$ . - 2) Perturbed Model: the goal of this test has been to measure the sensitivity of the model with respect to perturbations of the parameters.
+As a matter of fact fixed PPs are a idealization of the actual soft pulley tissue.
 In this case a hundred saccadic movements uniformly distributed within the range of rotation of the eye have been simulated.
-The position of the four PPs has been randomly perturbed from the principal directions by 2.5% with respect to the eye ball diameter.
+The position of the four PPs has been randomly perturbed from the Principal directions by 2.5% with respect to the eye ball diameter, (figure 8).

-The effect of the perturbations is a thickening of the Listing plane, but all the eye orientation are still distributed along a plane.
+The effect of the perturbation is a thickening of the Listing plane, but all the eye orientation are still distributed along a plane.
 This fact is confirmed also by the physiological evidence as discussed below.